-- The candidate must satisfy all of the following criteria:
+Candidates must also fulfil one of the following criteria:

-- hold an honours degree in nursing studies or equivalent or otherwise satisfy the course committee that they have the ability to complete and benefit from the course.
+An honours degree in nursing or a related discipline or equivalent professional and academic qualification or satisfy the selection committee that they have the academic ability to successfully complete the programme.

 Click here for a full list of postgraduate fees

 To apply, click on the relevant Apply Link below